martinring/thesis/src/3-Self-Verification.md

 are in a separate block marking them as configuration variables.

 ![SysML specification of the light controller](sysml-spec.svg){#fig:design-spec width=80%}

+The behaviour is provided in OCL as shown in [#fig:ocl-spec].
+We model state transitions by an explicit operation `tick()`; The pre- and postcondition of the state transition are denoted as pre- and postconditions of this operation.

 ````{.ocl #fig:ocl-spec caption="OCL specification of the behaviour of the light controller"}
 context Controller